chevcast/shotgun/README.md

         rl.prompt();

     In the above example we do several things with the restult.
 First we check if `clearDisplay` is true.
 If it is then we clear the console display using [ASCII control sequences](http://ascii-table.com/ansi-escape-sequences-vt-100.php).
 Next we check if `exit` is true and if it is then we skip asking the user for input again and let the application exit.
 Lastly we iterate over the `lines` array.
 Each line object has a `type` property and a `text` property.
-Obviously `text` contains the text for that line; `type` contains either 'log', 'warn', or 'error' as it's value.
-You can do whatever you choose with that value but in this example I decided to map that to the functions with the same name on the `console`, passing in the `text`.
+Obviously `text` contains the text for that line; by default `type` contains either 'log', 'warn', 'error', or 'debug' as it's value.
+You can do whatever you choose with that value but in this example I decided to map that to the functions with the same name on `console`, passing in the line `text` to be displayed.

 7. We're almost done but there is one more piece we need to include.
 To maintain state across executions shotgun hands back a context object. `result.context` contains information that allows shotgun to know if it was prompting the user for a value, among other things.
 You are welcome to examine this object in more detail, but the only thing you are required to do with it is pass it back in on each execution.
 To do this in our sample app we will create a `context` variable in a higher scope and update that with the value from `result`.